 Individual Letters

 Each alphabet letter is unique and represents a different sound.
-Knowing how to sing the alphabet song doesn’t have much value without knowing each individual letter’s name and sound.
+Knowing how to sing the alphabet song doesn’t have much value without knowing each letter’s name and sound.

 Preschoolers begin to recognize some familiar words in print such as their name, mom, dad, or stop.
 They will also identify five to seven letters and their associated sounds until eventually, they will name all upper and lowercase letters when presented in random order.